jsoniary-team/content/Website/website_content.md

 # Features (Without Image)

+### Auto-Documentation

+We constantly watch for updates to requests on desktop client to generate API docs automatically.
+You don't even have to click a button.

 ### Fast Auto-Sync

 We use sockets to sync any changes between your team's multiple desktop clients and our web based API editor.